MonicaVenzor/Chicago-Food-Inspections-Dashboard/README.md

 1. Open `Food_Inspections_pvt.xlsx` in Excel to see the cleaned dataset.
 2. Open `Food_Inspections_Dashboard.pbix` in Power BI for the interactive dashboard.
 3. Check `Food_Inspections_Dashboard.pdf` and `Food_Inspections_Dashboard_Filter.pdf` for a static version.
-4. Watch `demo.gif` for a quick preview.
+4. Watch `ChicagoFoodInspectionsDashboardGif.gif` for a quick preview.

 ---